germany insider facts

 Explore the city of contrasts on the river Main

-Frankfurt attractions include also the modern highrises, hence the nickname Mainhattan.
+Frankfurt's attractions are complex and wonderful.
+The city on the Main is one of the oldest in our country, so the sights include historic places, but also the modern highrises, hence the nickname Mainhattan.
 The skyscrapers are definitely the first sight when you approach Frankfurt Germany.

 Most of the highlights are located in the city centre, and can be easily reached by foot.
 Public transport with the S-Bahn, U-Bahn and buses is pretty good as well.